Glossary

 State Transition

-The most important contract operation which make possible the transition of an RGB State to a New State, changing state data and/or ownership.
+The most important contract operation that makes possible the transition of an RGB State to a New State, changing state data and/or ownership.

 Link